JanarPeterson/Ridango-train-demo-project/README.md

 **GET all trains from the database**

-To get all trains from DB trigger a GET request on an **URL:** *localhost:8080/trains/* receiving JSON that contains array of train objects.
+To get all trains from database trigger a GET request on an **URL:** *localhost:8080/trains/* receiving JSON that contains array of train objects.

 ###### example